Apryse — Document SDK Platform, Formerly PDFTron

 - Novee Security CVE Research

-USA - Headquartered in the United States.
+Headquartered in the USA.
 PDF Association Partner Member since February 2023.
 Backed by Silversmith Capital Partners and Thoma Bravo.
 Founded 1999 as PDFTron; rebranded as Apryse in February 2023.